-The instruction puts the thread executed it to sleep.
+Description The instruction puts the thread executed it to sleep.
 Conditions to wake up are:

 - POR,WDR,XIR

 - interrupt_vector trap

 - interrupt_level_n trap

 - After a certain period, where the period is implementation-dependent.
+The value of SPARC64 VII is about 1.6 micro-seconds.
+The period is measured by clock to SPARC64 VII; and the same clock is used to increment STICK.

-The value of SPARC64 VI is about 1.6 micro-seconds.
-The period is measured by an external clock to SPARC64 VI, and the same clock is used to increment STICK.
+- An update of a LBSY assigned to any of ASI_LBSYs of the thread.
+An update of a LBSY that is not assigned to ASI_LBSY does not wake up the thread.

-Note - When the instruction is executed with PSTATE.IE=0, the thread will not wake up even if there is an $interrupt_vector$.
+Note - When the instruction is executed with PSTATE.IE=0, the thread will not wake up even if there is an interrupt_vector.